Papaabdoulayendoye/new-technical-test/README.md

 1. Create and manage projects with budgets
 2. Add expenses to projects
 3. See if they're staying within budget
-4. Get notified when a project goes over budget (via email)

 **What we're testing:**